JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 }
 ```

-They've been declared as an array of strings, this will allow them to be iterated.
+The URLs have been declared as an array of strings, which will allow them to be iterated.

 Another neat feature of Go is how you can declare `const` blocks.
 Like this:

 ```go
 const (